Menu

 Fees and Associated Costs

-When comparing secured loans, look at the extra costs.
-Fees can range from £3,345 to £3,745, and the total cost can reach 12.5% APRC.
+When comparing secured loans, consider the additional costs.
+Fees can range from £3,345 to £3,745, and the total price can reach 12.5% APRC.
 Some lenders offer loans as small as £10,000, while others lend up to £1000,000.

 Loan FeatureRange/Value